even4void/rstats-esme/README.md

 You landed on the README page...

 This repository included various pieces of R code and Markdown documents that will be used during the course.
 Of particular interest, there are the [slides][slides] and [code][code] that hold relevant parts of the on-line course.
 Slides are available in PDF and Markdown format.
 The latter can be displayed on-line on Bitbucket.
+The PDF slides are rendered using [Pandoc][pandoc] + LaTeX (see the `Makefile`).

 You can clone this repository on your personal computer using, e.g.: